10 Facts You Need To Know If You Want To Translate Medical Texts

 Fact 5: Actually, some subfields in medical translation have specific regulations.

 For example, if we deal with clinical trials or drug approval comities, we will meet these regulations.
 They require specific procedures to be performed within the process of translation.
 One of them, as stated above is backward translation.
-Furthermore, medical device translation is to be performed by ISO 13485 the certified agency, an ISO standard used by internal and external parties, such as certification bodies, to help the designed to be used by organizations involved in the design, production, installation and servicing of medical devices and related services.
+Furthermore, medical device translation is to be performed by ISO 13485 the certified agency, an ISO standard used by internal and external parties, such as certification bodies, to help the design be used by organizations involved in the design, production, installation, and servicing of medical devices and related services.
 It can also help with their auditing processes.

 Depending on the subfield, further experts are usually needed to be able to properly review, supervise and control the translation process.
 In order to make this point clearer I will give some examples:

-In case you want to translate patient questionnaire into German, you will need, besides German linguistic experts, a German clinician to clinically approve the translation, you will need a German linguistic interviewer to perform interviews with some potential subjects to this questionnaire.
-This is called cognitive debriefing interview and it is used to approve the actual understanding of the translation by the relevant population.
-Other participants that might be needed are specific medical specialists (cardiologists, psychiatrists, etc.), other para-medical professionals, pharmacists, law experts and more.
+In case you want to translate a patient questionnaire into German, you will need, besides German linguistic experts, a German clinician to clinically approve the translation, you will need a German linguistic interviewer to perform interviews with some potential subjects to this questionnaire.
+This is called a cognitive debriefing interview and it is used to approve the actual understanding of the translation by the relevant population.
+Other participants that might be needed are specific medical specialists (cardiologists, psychiatrists, etc.), other para-medical professionals, pharmacists, law experts, and more.

-As no translation is perfect, even good medically trained and updated professionals need to have in their disposal the most useful medical dictionaries.
+As no translation is perfect, even good medically trained and updated professionals need to have at their disposal the most useful medical dictionaries.
 They will most probably need them while performing the translation, every language has an official language committee that decides what will translation of terms be.
-The medical field is among the most rapidly changing fields, new technologies and therapies emerge everyday and thus new terms and dictionaries are needed.
+The medical field is among the most rapidly changing fields, new technologies and therapies emerge every day and thus new terms and dictionaries are needed.
 Linguistic experts need to have the newest dictionaries to be able to implement the changes into the relevant language.